claire-west/svstudio-manual/docs/note-properties/note-and-phoneme-timing.md

 Default phoneme timing is determined based on the phoneme's type (vowel, stop, fricative, etc).
 The timing distribution of phonemes within a note (and relative to its neighbors) can be modified between 20% and 180% of this default.

+!!! note

+    It will generally be easier to accomplish a desirable timing if you do not include multiple syllables within the same note.
+Use the `+` character to [allocate a lyric's syllables](../quickstart/entering-lyrics.md) across multiple notes, or [manually allocate](editing-phonemes.md#separating-words-in-unique-ways) the phonemes to multiple notes.

 ![Phoneme Timing Side-by-side](../img/note-properties/phoneme-timing-crop.png)

 ### More Precise Timing Adjustments